TimZaman/timzaman.github.io/docs/notebook/homelab-provisioning/homelab-provisioning.md

 -----

-After 30 years of systems administration (95% of which was amateur-hour), I've grown to keep my setups stateless, simple and minimal - without fancy sw or configs.
+I've grown to keep my setups stateless, simple and minimal - without fancy sw or configs.

 But if you have a large homelab, or if you're doing open heart surgey on your sw stack (kernel, drivers, booting, configs), the iteration speed of re-imaging your servers gets really old.